stevana/stateful-pbt-with-fakes/README.md

 The interface is parametrised by a `state` type that the user needs to define before instantiating the interface.
 In the counter example `state` is `newtype Counter = Counter Int`.
-The user needs to provide an `initialState :: state` from which we’ll start generating commands and executing the model, in the counter case this is `Counter 0`.
+The user needs to provide an `initialState :: state` from which we'll start generating commands and executing the model, in the counter case this is `Counter 0`.

 As part of the instantiating the user also needs to specify a type of `Command`s and `Response`s, these were the `Incr` and `Get` operations of the counter and their response types respectively.

-In addition there’s also three optional types, that we’ve not needed in the counter example.
+In addition there's also three optional types, that we've not needed in the counter example.
 The first is references, these are used to refer back to previously created resources.
 For example if we open a file handle on a POSIX-like filesystem, then later commands need to be able